 Meeting place is at Flugfélagið Ernir in Reykjavík airport at 12:45.

 Fly to Húsavík and drive to Bjarnastaðir farm.
 Please bring passports or other identification for the domestic flight.
 Bus transfer to Bjarnastaðir Farm to meet up with the guides and horses and have dinner.
 After a short introduction to the Icelandic horse and its special gaits, the ride will start through the Öxafjörður Fjord and along the coast to Katastaðir where the horses are left for the night and the group is driven to Bjarnastaðir farm, the base for the next 4 days (33km).

 Day 2 Katastaðir – Sigurðarstaðir

-Today you'll be riding on the beach from Katastaðir to Sigurðarstaðir.
-The path is quite isolated and it's unlikely you'll meet anyone else on the way.
-You'll be riding under the blazing midnight sun on the northern coastline and you'll hear only the sounds of your horse, the waves of the ocean and the birds.
-After this peaceful night ride, you'll be driven back to Bjarnastaðir to rest.
+Today's route is on the beach from Katastaðir to Sigurðarstaðir.
+The trail is quite isolated and it is unlikely to see anyone else on the way.
+Ride under the blazing midnight sun on the northern coastline, with only the sound heard is the sound of the horses the waves of the ocean, and the birds.
+After this peaceful night ride, leave the horses and drive back to Bjarnastaðir for the night.
 (28km)

 Day 3 Sigurðarstaðir – Raufarhöfn

-You'll be continuing your journey to the northernmost part of Iceland; the small village Raufarhöfn.
+Continuing the journey, the route heads to the northernmost part of Iceland and the small village Raufarhöfn.
 Most of the 250 inhabitants of this small village make a living from traditional fishing.
-On the way, you'll witness the rich birdlife along the coast and experience this beautiful place which has the longest days and shortest nights in Iceland because of its position.
+Witness the rich birdlife along the coast and experience this beautiful area which has the longest days and shortest nights in Iceland because of its position.
 (24 km)

 Day 4 Melrakkaslétta – Katastaðir